 "To laugh is an expression of pain," he adds.
 "When you've endured the maximum level of pain you can tolerate, all you could do is laugh.
 It could be about life, society, health, death."

-Born in 1962 in Daqing City, China, Yue studied at Hebei Normal University in the 1980s, training as a painter, sculptor, and printmaker.
-Bearing witness to the restrictive regime, which led to the Tiananmen Square massacre of protestors, Yue began using his art to understand the societal changes taking place in China over the following decades.
-His work is in the collections of the San Francisco Museum of Modern Art, Denver Art Museum and Shenzhen Art Musuem, among others.
+Yue Minjun was born in 1962 in the Northeastern city of Daqing, Heilongjiang Province, China, and lives and works in Beijing.
+Yue studied at Hebei Normal University in the 1980s, training as a painter, sculptor, and printmaker.
+Beginning in the late 1980s, during the political upheavals leading to the Tiananmen protests, Yue began using his art to understand the societal changes taking place in China.